 If the cost of training exceeds the employee or company cap, the company will be responsible for the balance of the cost.
-The company will be responsible for the cost of any training that is determined to be ineligible.
+The company will also be responsible for the cost of any training that is determined to be ineligible or unreasonable.
+If there are questions or concerns about the cost being reasonable, you should contact your WEDnetPA partner before scheduling training and/or incurring the cost.